SLionB/springboot-multiline-parser/README.md

 ```
 #This line should be commented out
 #@include configs.d/openshift/filter-post-*.conf
-#The following 2 new lines should be added just below the previous one
+#Depending on OCP version the last line(all version) or both (3.9 and 3.10 only) new lines should be added just below the previous one
 @include configs.d/openshift/filter-post-genid.conf
 @include configs.d/user/filter-post-springboot.conf
 ```